Olga Bogatyrenko / Shutterstock.com

 Sammy Baugh (1937-1952)

-Sammy Baugh was not just one of the best quarterbacks ever to star for the Redskins, he is one of the best to play in the NFL.
+Sammy Baugh was not just one of the best quarterbacks ever to star for the franchise, he is one of the best to play in the NFL.
 Dynamic and innovative, such was his impact on the Redskins and the wider NFL, his team number was retired.

 John Riggins (1976-1985)